Home

 Do Homeopathic medicines produce side effects?

 Homeopathic medicines do not produce side effects because there is nothing physical for the body to react with.
 Once a remedy has been diluted beyond 12C there is not a single molecule remaining of the original substance.
 It is possible to get a similar aggravation though.
 This occurs when a person takes too much of a remedy and will resolve if the person merely stops taking it.
-The body will then use up the excess.
+The vital force will then use up the excess.

 What if I need to take more than one remedy?